Welcome to Learning Resources at Posnack School

 Our specialists share the Action Plan with the child’s classroom teachers, so that they are aware of the student’s needs in the classroom.
 Accommodations are reviewed so that they can be properly implemented by the teachers.
 The LR specialists are in touch with the classroom teachers of each subject regarding daily assignments and upcoming assessments.
 They work as a team to find strategies that will best serve the student.

 Lower School Learning Resources

-In the Lower school the Learning Resources Program focuses on remediation, as our school is a firm believer in early intervention.
-Based on the information provided in your child’s psycho-educational report, along with assessments that our specialists administer, we target the skills each student needs to strengthen.
+In the Lower School the Learning Resources Program focuses on remediation, as our school is a firm believer in early intervention.
+Based on the information provided in the child’s psycho-educational report, along with assessments that our specialists administer, we target the skills each student needs to strengthen.
 At that point the LR specialists develop an action plan that is shared with and approved by the parents.

 As previously mentioned, the LR specialists communicate with each student’s parents on a daily basis to report about what they worked on in that day’s session and to let the parents know what they can do that night at home.
-We believe that your child’s success is a joint effort and our parents are the most important members of their child’s team.
+We believe the child’s success is a joint effort and that the parents are the most important members of their child’s team.

 Middle and High School Learning Resources